-You can also include abstract symbols in your branding like Starbucks or Nike.
+You can also include abstract symbols in your wellness brand like Starbucks or Nike.
 There’s no logic to attaching the Nike check to athletic wear or the Starbucks mermaid to coffee, but there needn’t be.
 It’s part of the brand’s identity.

 If you are looking to have a logo more along these lines, it may be helpful to consider hiring a graphic designer.
 It can be very expensive to go through a firm that creates logos, you can cut the cost by turning to freelance designers whose prices will vary considerably.
 There are websites like Fiverr where you can hire an artist to put together a logo for you for a starting price of $5 or sites like 99designs where prices start at $299 but freelance artists will send in their designs to give you up to about 100 uniquely made designs for you to chose from.
 If you decide to go with a “clipart” option, while it’s free, be sure to check the image copyrights.
 It may not apply to logos.

-Trademarks are a great thing to think about if you are planning to sell a product or believe that there is a reason someone would try to copy your idea.
-A trademark will give you ownership of a brand name and logo and is especially useful if you want to market a unique product or service.
+Trademarks are important consider if you are planning to sell a product or believe that there is a reason someone would try to copy your idea.
+A trademark will give you ownership of a brand name and logo and is especially useful if you want to market a unique wellness product or service.
 If that is not something your private practice is after, trademarks may take more time and money than they’re worth.

-Last but not least, I wanted to address the issue of copyrights.
+Last but not least, we should address the issue of copyrights.
 When it comes to creating a logo yourself, if you want to use preexisting fonts or images (even free fonts and images) be sure to check what their copyright laws are.
 Stock image sites like Shutterstock.com do not allow their images to be used in logos unless you purchase the image rights which may be more than you’re willing to spend.
-Fonts are also protected by copyrights.
+Fonts may also protected by copyrights.

-If you’re looking for any additional guidance on how to build up your private practice’s brand, don’t hesitate to reach out!
-Write in our comments section below or email us at firstname.lastname@example.org.
+If you’re looking for any additional guidance on how to build up your wellness brand, email us at firstname.lastname@example.org.